Research Applications for Striatech Products

 Animal Models

-• PLP1-deficient mice with secondary microglial demyelination (Plp1-null or PLP1-mutant with microglial activation): Groh et al. (2023, Nat Commun) employed a PLP1-deficient model in which microglia actively remove myelin from hypomyelinated axons.
+• PLP1-deficient mice with secondary microglial demyelination (Plp1-null or PLP1-mutant with microglial activation): A PLP1-deficient model was employed, in which microglia actively remove myelin from hypomyelinated axons.
 In this context OptoDrum tracked visual acuity longitudinally to assess whether microglial demyelination preserved or worsened the functional visual endpoint - a critical design feature allowing the instrument to distinguish a neuroprotective from a neurotoxic microglial phenotype.
-This model is particularly suited to studies addressing the dual roles of microglia in inherited demyelinating disease (Groh et al., Nat Commun, 2023).
+This model is particularly suited to studies addressing the dual roles of microglia in inherited demyelinating disease (Groh et al., 2023, Nat Commun.).

-• PLP1-mutant mice with cytotoxic T cell infiltration: Abdelwahab et al. (2023, iScience) used PLP1-mutant mice in which cytotoxic CD8+ T cells accumulate in the CNS and inflict secondary axon degeneration on PLP-deficient axon segments.
+• PLP1-mutant mice with cytotoxic T cell infiltration: PLP1-mutant mice, in which cytotoxic CD8+ T cells accumulate in the CNS and inflict secondary axon degeneration on PLP-deficient axon segments, were used.
 OptoDrum quantified the resulting visual pathway dysfunction, confirming that the adaptive immune effector arm contributes to the functional visual deficit independently of primary oligodendrocyte failure.
-This model bridges the PLP1 mutation context to adaptive neuroinflammatory mechanisms (Abdelwahab et al., iScience, 2023).
+This model bridges the PLP1 mutation context to adaptive neuroinflammatory mechanisms (Abdelwahab et al., 2023, iScience).

 Research Questions